jkmrto/phoenix_blog/priv/posts/setup-formatter-for-eex-heex-and-leex-templates.md

 $ prettier my-template.html.eex
 ```

-## html-beautifier for `heex` files.
+## Setup htmlbeautifier for `heex` files.

 For `heex` templates prettier is not the best approach.
-As workaround, [htmlbeautifier](https://github.com/threedaymonk/htmlbeautifier) is proposed by several members of the elixir community.
-As far as I have tested, it does the work, main difference with prettier is that it doesn't parser anything inside an HTML tag, so it doesn't apply any proper format there.
-At least, it automatize the indentation for HTML elements.
+As workaround, [htmlbeautifier](https://github.com/threedaymonk/htmlbeautifier) is proposed by several members of the Elixir community.
+As far as I have tested, it does the work, main difference with prettier is that it doesn't parse anything inside each HTML tag, so it doesn't apply any proper format there.
+However, it automatizes the indentation for HTML elements, that is a nice great help.

-For setting up this formatter we need ruby installed, since it is gem.
-In my case, I use asdf for it:
+For setting up this formatter we need to have ruby installed, since this formatter is a Ruby gem.
+In my case, I use [asdf](https://github.com/asdf-vm/asdf) for it:

 Install Ruby with asdf